Timothy Harlan

-He has written It’s Heartly Fare, Hand on Heart, The Dr. Gourmet Diet for Coumadin Users and Just Tell Me What to Eat!—his best-known book.
-Just Tell Me What to Eat!: the delicious 6-week weight loss plan for the real world is in 491 libraries, according to worldCat.
+He is the writer of: It’s Heartly Fare, Hand on Heart, The Dr. Gourmet Diet for Coumadin Users and Just Tell Me What to Eat!.
+His best-known book, Just Tell Me What to Eat!: the delicious 6-week weight loss plan for the real world is available in 491 libraries, according to worldCat.
 His work has been featured in The New York Times, The Wall Street Journal and on CNN, among other top-tier media outlets.
 Harlan won an Emmy award in 2002 for excellence in medical programming for his “Dr. Gourmet Show” television program.

 Early life

 Harlan began working as dishwasher in a restaurant when he was eleven years old.
 He attended Admiral Farragut Academy in New Jersey for high school and continued to work in the restaurant business during his teenage years.
-His restaurant experience allowed him to learn cooking techniques from many top chefs.
+This restaurant experience allowed him to learn cooking techniques from many top chefs.

 Harlan became the manager of his first restaurant when he was eighteen years old.
 At twenty-two years old, he opened his own restaurant, Le Petit Cafe, in Athens, Georgia.
 He created the menus for his restaurant, worked as a chef and taught cooking classes.
 Harlan closed his French bistro when he went back to school.